Northern Calloway

-Northern James Calloway (September 10, 1948 – January 9, 1990) was an American actor and singer, best known for playing David on Sesame Street from 1971 to 1989.
+Northern James Calloway (September 10, 1948 – January 9, 1990) was an American actor and singer who played David on Sesame Street from 1971 to 1989.
 He was institutionalized in a psychiatric hospital and died less than eight months after his last appearance on the show.

 Career

 Theatre

 Calloway graduated from New York City's High School of Performing Arts and joined the Lincoln Center Repertory Company in 1966.
 There, he performed in A Midsummer Night's Dream (Stratford Festival, 1968) and The Three Musketeers (Stratford Festival, 1968).
 He played the lead in the New Federal Theater production of The Louis Armstrong Story.

 He became a Broadway stage actor in 1968 appearing in Tiger at the Gates (Broadway, 1968) and The Me Nobody Knows (Broadway, 1970).
 He continued to act in stage productions in between filming a television series, performing in Pippin (Leading Player, Her Majesty's Theatre, London, 1973), Pippin (Leading Player, Broadway, 1976), and Whose Life Is It Anyway?
 (Broadway, 1980).
 Calloway performed in six productions on Broadway from 1968 to 1980.